sgoldenlab/simba/docs/Scenario1.md

 4. Click on `Validate` to run the validation of the selected model.
 This will apply the selected model to the feature data and generate a video with behavioral predictions overlaid on the frames together with a gantt plot depicting predicted behavioral bouts.
 Click [here](https://youtu.be/UOLSj7DGKRo) for an example.

 ### Step 8: Run Machine Model
 This step runs behavioral classifiers on new data.
+For this Scenario, this will be the

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/runrfmodel.PNG" width="343" height="132" />